alnvnjr/P2PJavaRMICIS/README.md

 The list of files included within the P2P file sharing system with a brief summary is:

 IndexServer.java
-o	This file contains different methods for creating the list of files and peers for the central index that can be accessed by the peers.
+ - This file contains different methods for creating the list of files and peers for the central index that can be accessed by the peers.
 See: peerArray(), indexUpdate(), searchIndex(), addtoIndex()

 StartIndexServer.java
-o	Creates an instance of IndexServer (above) and bnids the local host url with the method.
+ - Creates an instance of IndexServer (above) and bnids the local host url with the method.

 IndexServerInterface.java
-o	Interface for IndexServer.
+ - Interface for IndexServer.

 IndexWatch.java
-o	Watch service for each peer that notifies the index server of file changes thus keeping the central index server up to date of current files in a peers directory.
+ - Watch service for each peer that notifies the index server of file changes thus keeping the central index server up to date of current files in a peers directory.

 PeerClient.java
-o	Contains different methods for interacting with the central index server and downloading a file from the returned peer.
+ - Contains different methods for interacting with the central index server and downloading a file from the returned peer.
 See: indexRegister(), initializeLogin(), fileLookup(), sendData()

 PeerClientInterface.java
-o	Interface for the PeerClient.
+ - Interface for the PeerClient.

 StartPeerClient.java
-o	Initializes the RMI connection to the server (IndexServer).
+ - Initializes the RMI connection to the server (IndexServer).
 The server and client URLs are defined outside the Naming.lookup function to support a more flexible method.

 PeerFunction.java
-o	Sends a requested file to the requesting peer as bytes.
-See: login() PeerFunctionInterface.java o	Interface for PeerFunction
+ - Sends a requested file to the requesting peer as bytes.
+See: login()

+PeerFunctionInterface.java
+ - Interface for PeerFunction

 The main functions of the program can be categorized into Index Server Registration/update, File Download, and File Search.
 Multiple different methods all talking to one another is required in order to accomplish these tasks.
 Below are the methods included in the program divided into the respective program tasks.